-Exam results are here.
-And we know that it can be a time of high stress and big decisions.
+SQA results are here.
+And we know that it can be a time of high stress and big decisions, especially this year.

 As a parent, it can be a challenge to balance what you want for your child with their individual ambitions.
 Even if you want to help, it can be difficult to start the conversation.

 We’re here to help you and your child decide on the next steps – whatever their results.

 It’s important to remember that qualifications have changed since you left school.

 This SQA chart can help you translate what they mean, and the My SQA portal can help you find their results if your child has lost their certificate.
 All they need is their Scottish Candidate Number, which they can get from their school.

 If they don’t get the results they need

 Don’t panic.
 It’s not the end of the world, and there are still plenty of options to explore.

 If you have any questions, have a chat with one of our expert advisers.
 They’ll be able to explain those options and direct you to further support if it’s required.

 It’s important to keep your child engaged, so they don’t lose faith and stay motivated.
 But there are a few things you could ask them: